darrik/theme-park-mode/readme.md

 ## TODOs / Maybes / Perhapses

-* At the moment previous theme is just that, the previous theme.
-Does not go backwards.
 * Marmalade/MELPA?
 * Clearly visible text of current theme, like an overlay box or something.
 * Setting for group of regularly used themes to cycle between?